BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## [5,]  46.71014  36.52524  47.92920  65.83052 14.33537
 ```

-Now we can plot this distance matrix, but notice that the function `graphics::image()` rotates the distance matrix 90 degrees counter clock-wise before plotting, which can be pretty confusing at first:
+Now we can plot this distance matrix, but notice that the function `graphics::image()` rotates the distance matrix 90 degrees counter clock-wise before plotting, which can be pretty confusing at first.

 ``` r